jhu-arch/arch-tutorial/Linux.rst

 .. code-block:: console

-  $ ls -l | less
+  [userid@local ~]$ ls -l | less

-this helps to paginate the output so you can view page by page.
+This helps to paginate the output so you can view page by page.
 Otherwise the listing scrolls down rapidly.
 You can always use ``ctrl+c`` to go back to the command line.